jython/book/chapter14.rst

 You can have multiple JAR files or python packages listed, but you must delimit them with your operating system's path separator.
-For UNIX like systems - this means ":" and for Windows it is ";".
+For UNIX systems - this means ":" and for Windows it is ";".

 Eggs can also be installed using "--include-py-path-entries" using the egg filename.
 For example ::

     $ jython manage.py war --include-py-path-entries=$HOME/PYTHON_ENV/lib/python2.5/site-packages/urllib3

 Connection pooling with JavaEE
 ------------------------------